lauraloops/Skyscanner/README.md

 After reviewing all the proposed challenges, we were particularly inspired by the idea of reconnecting people who live far apart.
 This led us to choose the Skyscanner project, *“The Perfect Reunion: Finding the Best Destination for Friends Around the World.”*

-We wanted to create a solution that not only solves a real problem, but also brings people joy by helping them discover exciting destinations that work for everyone.
+We wanted to create a solution that not only solves a real problem but also brings people joy by helping them discover exciting destinations that work for everyone.

 ---